servactory/servactory/docs/pages/usage/make.md

 ## Method shortcuts

-Through the `method_shortcuts` configuration, can add frequently used words that are used as prefixes in method names.
+Add frequently used words that are used as prefixes in method names through the `method_shortcuts` configuration.
-The names of the methods themselves will not become shorter, but this will shorten the lines using the `make` method and improve the readability of the service code, making it more expressive.
+It won't make the names of methods shorter, but that will shorten the lines using the `make` method and improve the readability of the service code, making it more expressive.

 ```ruby
 configuration do